 $ man lfs

 Extended ACLs provide another security mechanism beside the standard POSIX ACLs that are defined by three entries (for owner/group/others).
 Extended ACLs have more than the three basic entries.
 In addition, they also contain a mask entry and may contain any number of named user and named group entries.

 ACLs on a Lustre file system work exactly like ACLs on any Linux file system.
 They are manipulated with the standard tools in the standard manner.
 Below, we create a directory and allow a specific user access.

 [firstname.lastname@example.org ~]$ umask 027 [email@example.com ~]$ mkdir test [firstname.lastname@example.org ~]$ ls -ld test drwxr-x--- 2 vop999 vop999 4096 Nov 5 14:17 test [email@example.com ~]$ getfacl test # file: test # owner: vop999 # group: vop999 user::rwx group::r-x other::--- [firstname.lastname@example.org ~]$ setfacl -m user:johnsm:rwx test [email@example.com ~]$ ls -ld test drwxrwx---+ 2 vop999 vop999 4096 Nov 5 14:17 test [firstname.lastname@example.org ~]$ getfacl test # file: test # owner: vop999 # group: vop999 user::rwx user:johnsm:rwx group::r-x mask::rwx other::---

 Default ACL mechanism can be used to replace setuid/setgid permissions on directories.
 Setting a default ACL on a directory (-d flag to setfacl) will cause the ACL permissions to be inherited by any newly created file or subdirectory within the directory.
-Refer to this page for more information on Linux ACL at Red Hat guide.
+For more information, see ACL in Linux.

 Every computational node is equipped with 330GB local scratch disk.